lupokk/MyThreeJS/README.md

 My ThreeJS is the repository in which there are utilities for threejs created by me.

-The first utility is QuoteHepler showing the size of an object style 3d technical drawing:
+The first utility is QuoteHepler for displaying the size of an 3d object in technical drawing style:

 <!DOCTYPE html>
 <html lang="en">